 Despite all the benefits that Business Intelligence offers to companies, Business Intelligence serves goals that go way beyond the boundaries of the corporate world.
 In fact, Business Intelligence (BI) has emerged as a great tool to fight some of the main problems that affect our world.

-For instance, Tableau has recently launched the Global Tracker, a new tool that organizations can use to track coronavirus vaccinations by country.
+For instance, Tableau launched the Global Tracker, a tool that organizations can use to track coronavirus vaccinations by country.
 This free database provides valuable data-driven information through data integration (collecting COVID-19 information from multiple sources), data visualization, and dashboards.

 As explained by Jeremy Blaney, product manager for Tableau Blueprint, “Global Tracker pulls information from a lot of different data sources into one visualization, updated daily, allowing people to see and interact with those data points to inform individual behavior, business decisions, and government policies.”